 Appetizer & Side Dishes

-Traditional Thanksgiving side dishes are mashed potatoes, brussels sprouts, or green beans.
+Traditional Thanksgiving side dishes include mashed potatoes, brussels sprouts, and green beans.
 These appetizers pair well with the greens of your traditional menu.

 Roasted Pumpkin Soup – start your Thanksgiving dinner with a light soup that will prepare your guests for the delicious mains and side dishes coming their way.
 You can serve it with some dinner rolls.

-Yuca Mash – swap your mash potatoes with yuca.
-As delicious and versatile, pair well with your traditional entrees.
+Yuca Mash – swap your mashed potatoes with yuca.
+As delicious and versatile, it pairs well with your traditional entrees.
 You can also make it in the instant pot too!

 You can make it as basic or as fancy as you prefer.
 Add some chives or cream cheese.
 The post has other fabulous variations.

-Rice with pigeon peas and coconut – this one is the star of Panamanian Holiday dinners.
+Rice with pigeon peas and coconut – is the star of Panamanian Holiday dinners.
 A great way to add a different touch to your traditional Thanksgiving feast.

-You can make it using canned pigeon peas, and you can also omit the coconut milk if you don’t prefer the coconut flavor.
+You can make it using canned pigeon peas, and omit the coconut milk if you don’t prefer the coconut flavor.

 Easy Pumpkin Flan – switch up your traditional pumpkin pie for a pumpkin flan, a delicious custard perfect for joining your Thanksgiving table.